 What is the leading online platform for live videos?

-The answers are in, and Facebook is leading with 17%, followed closely by YouTube with 16%.
+The answers are in, and Facebook leads with 17%, followed closely by YouTube with 16%.
 Other popular platforms used for live streaming include Snapchat (12%), Periscope (9%), Twitter (9%), and Younow (8%), with all others at 5%.

-11. People who view Facebook Live have a low tolerance for a spotty stream, Facebook Live statistics reveal.
-The maximum tolerance is 90 seconds.
+17. People who view Facebook Live have a low tolerance for a spotty stream.
+The maximum tolerance time is 90 seconds.

 (Tech Radar & Many Cam)

-According to the latest Facebook Live stats, user expectations are high, which is why they won’t tolerate buffering and platform crashes.
+According to the latest Facebook Live stats, user expectations are high, and they won’t tolerate buffering and platform crashes.

 That being said: